rorrim-rorrim/eden-alt/src/dynarmic/docs/FastMemory.md

 The solution?
 Delegate invalid accesses to a dedicated arena, similar to a swap.
 The main idea behind such mechanism is to allow the OS to transmit page faults from invalid accesses into the JIT translator directly, bypassing address space calls, while this sacrifices i-cache coherency, it allows for smaller code-size and "faster" throguhput.

-Many kernels however, do not support fast signal dispatching (Solaris, *BSD).
+Many kernels however, do not support fast signal dispatching (Solaris, OpenBSD, FreeBSD).
 Only Linux and Windows support relatively "fast" signal dispatching.
 Hence this feature is better suited for them only.

 ![Host to guest translation](./HostToGuest.svg)